Cosmo-Tech/cosmotech-api/doc/Apis/WorkspaceApi.md

 Add a control access to the Workspace

     Grant access to a workspace for a user or group.
-Valid roles: viewer, editor, admin.
-Returns 400 if user already has access.

 ### Parameters